–Batman and Robin “Ch. 20: Twelvetoes” [Sunday newspaper strips 12/30/1945 to 2/3/1946]

 Batman, Robin, and Commissioner Gordon attend the wedding of Detective Ed Gregory and Kitty Corliss.

-–REFERENCE: Early May.
-Batman and Robin bust Duke Wilton for the second time (as referenced in Detective Comics #219).
+–REFERENCE: In Detective Comics #219.
+Early May.
+Batman and Robin bust Duke Wilton for the second time.
 Wilton isn’t mentioned by name, but he appears in the issue, so we can assume it is he that is being referenced.

-–FLASHBACK: Robin stops some teens from Boyville Reform School from robbing a department store (as seen via flashback from Star Spangled Comics #65).
+–FLASHBACK: From Star Spangled Comics #65.
+Robin stops some teens from Boyville Reform School from robbing a department store.
 The next day, Bruce sends Robin to visit Boyville.
 Feeling something is off, Robin arranges with Commissioner Gordon to be sent undercover into Boyville as delinquent “Dynamite Denny Devlin.”
 Robin quickly learns that a bully named Beasley is teaching the kids at Boyville how to commit crimes, under the tutelage of grown-up crooks Torch and Scat.
 Beasley sends “Dynamite Denny” and another boy, Eddie, to rob a music school, but when they arrive, Robin convinces Eddie to help him arrest Torch and Scat.
 Back at the reform school, Robin busts Beasley as well.
 Later, Robin adds Beasley’s specially designed knife to the Hall of Trophies.

-–NOTE: When a killer stalks teen idol and movie star Danny McGee, Robin disguises himself as McGee on the set of a new film in order to lure out the madman (as seen via flashback in Star Spangled Comics #66).
+–NOTE: In a flashback from Star Spangled Comics #66.
+When a killer stalks teen idol and movie star Danny McGee, Robin disguises himself as McGee on the set of a new film in order to lure out the madman.
 Robin is quickly led to believe that the would-be-assassin is John Cory, better known as No-Face, an actor that wears a mask of bandages (similar to Hush’s mask in the Modern Age) due to a horrible facial disfiguration.
 After getting kidnapped by No-Face, Robin learns that No-Face is actually innocent and the real bad guy is McGee’s manager, Mr. Mellon.
 Mellon has been trying to kill McGee to claim life insurance money and wanted to pin the blame on the real No-Face.
 Robin, with McGee’s help, busts Mellon.
 Afterward, Robin puts the fake No-Face’s bandage mask into the Hall of Trophies.

-–NOTE: Catwoman escapes from the clink (as referenced in the 4/28/1946 Batman and Robin Sunday newspaper strip).
+–NOTE: In a reference in the 4/28/1946 Batman and Robin Sunday newspaper strip.
+Catwoman escapes from the clink.

 –Batman and Robin “Ch.
 23: Catwoman’s Grasshopper Chase” [Sunday newspaper strips 4/28/1946 to 6/16/1946]